 The F6 has all of these higher functions, including the intervalometer – and more – designed and built directly into the camera’s stock configuration, aluminum alloy back door and accessible with one rear Liquid Crystal Display (LCD) panel that uses plain language (not codes) to communicate different options.
 The designed integration of these higher functions is somehow accomplished in a tight, trim package making it ergonomically friendly – as well as logically accessible.
 Easily deciphered Custom Setting Menus displayed large on the rear LCD allow tremendous control and ease of use of deep functions of the camera, extending it beyond the F5’s technical capabilities – all in an ergonomically and technically superior way.

-STORED EXIF DATA: The F6’s stock configuration allows retention of generated shooting Exif DATA stored in memory where it resides, and viewable on the camera’s rear LCD screen by clicking the INFO button on the back door.
-You may also retrieve the EXIF data in the form of a CSV (Comma Separated Value) text file to import into EXCEL or another spread sheet program for further use.
+STORED SHOOTING DATA: The F6’s stock configuration allows retention of generated shooting data stored in memory where it resides, and viewable on the camera’s rear LCD screen by clicking the INFO button on the back door.
+You may also retrieve the shooting data in the form of a CSV (Comma Separated Value) text file to import into EXCEL or another spread sheet program for further use.
 This is accomplished by connecting the Nikon MV-1 to the 9-pin data port at camera’s front, beneath the attached, rubberized caps. *As of June 2015, there is another option to the expensive MV-1 called meta35, produced by a software company in Houston, Texas.
 To read more about meta35 please click here.

 **Meta35 allows interaction with Custom Settings Menus on cameras such as the N90s/F90X, F100 and F5 as well as the F6.
 This means you no longer need to memorize the CSM codes if you do your editing tethered to the computer.
 If you wish to change the CSM settings in the field, you’ll still need to know CSM codes.

 There are many, however, who never even take the camera off of Program Mode – much less have the willingness or desire to dive deep into Custom Settings Menus – making all of this nuance, finesse and technological power absolutely meaningless.
 For those people I’d recommend saving the money and buying a F5.
 If you’re not interested in tweaking the camera’s settings, not knowing the codes is a non-issue.
 One of the nice features offered in the F6’s Menu Options is setting d3: FILM LEADER.
 On the F5 it was required to send the camera back to the factory to allow this feature.
 On the F6 it’s a simple preference easily found in the Menu system.
-Sometimes you may wish to use this feature if you need to swap out rolls before they’re fully exposed.
-Leavnig the leader out allows the photographer to rewind the film but easily re-load it later.
+Sometimes you may wish to use this feature if you want to swap out rolls before they’re fully shot.
+Leaving the leader out allows the photographer to rewind the film but easily re-load it later.
 Make sure if you do this however, you have Data Imprint/Between Frames set to “Off” – otherwise you’ll get data imprinted on your previous exposures as the camera advances to the frame previously left off at.
 (Click HERE to see what that looks like… look above the hood of the JEEP for red numbers).

 NON-CPU LENSES: I’m unclear if the F5 allowed this or not, but for certain, the F6 allows you to store up to 9 non-CPU lenses in the camera’s memory.
 By specifying lens data (focal length and maximum aperture) a variety of CPU lens functions become available when using a non-CPU lens.
 Lenses are set up using the F6’s Menu system (MENU button/NON-CPU LENS menu item).
 Once a non-CPU lenses data is stored it can be easily retrieved for use when that lens is mounted using the FUNC button and the Main (rear) Command Dial (if Custom Setting F3 is set to LENS DATA).
 (Thanks to my Denmark Nikonian friend who pointed out this great reminder.)